dominicstop/react-native-ios-context-menu/README.md

       // another `IconConfig` object
       icon: {
         iconType : 'SYSTEM'   , // don't forget to add this property/key
-        iconValue: 'dial.fill', // a SF symbol has other variants for an icon }
+        iconValue: 'dial.fill', // a SF symbol can have other variants }
     }, {
       // and another `MenuAction` object item